Thomas Wallace, 1st Baron Wallace

-Thomas Wallace, 1st Baron Wallace, PC DCL FRSE (1768 – 23 February 1844) was an English politician holding multiple key roles in the government.
+Thomas Wallace, 1st Baron Wallace, PC, FRSE (1768 – 23 February 1844) was an English politician and peer.

 Early life

 Wallace was born at Brampton in 1768, the son of James Wallace (1729–1783), a barrister who served as Solicitor General for England and Wales and as Attorney General to George III, and his wife, Elizabeth Simpson, the only daughter and sole heiress of Thomas Simpson Esq., of Carleton Hall, Cumberland.

 He was educated at Eton College from 1777 to 1784.
 He then studied at Christ Church at Oxford University, graduating MA in 1790.

 Following the death of his father in 1783, he inherited (at age 15) Carleton Hall, which lies near Penrith, Cumbria.

 In 1793 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Andrew Dalzell, Henry Brougham and Alexander Fraser Tytler.

 He sold the Carleton estate in 1828 to John Cowper.
 He then acquired Featherstone Castle near Haltwhistle, Northumberland and remodelled it in the 1830s to a Gothic style.